Kajeet

-Kajeet is a Mobile network operator that delivers secure and controlled internet access to a variety of industries across North America and globally in 24 other countries.
+Kajeet is a Mobile network operator that delivers internet access to a variety of industries across North America and globally in 24 other countries.
 Kajeet Inc. provides Iot of connectivity, software, hardware products and services to businesses, schools, hospitals, government agencies, and telecommunications enterprises.
 Its headquarters are located in McLean, Virginia and operations are located in Phoenix, Arizona, with regional offices in 11 cities in the United States.

 Background

 Kajeet was founded in the 2003 by three fathers who wanted to figure out how to use mobile technology to provide a safe mobile experience for kids.
 The company name, "Kajeet", was derived as an anagram from the names of the founder's children.
 Two of the original founders still guide the company today: Ben Weintraub, COO, and Daniel Neal, CEO.
 Kajeet's original service provided safety-conscious families with affordable cell phones and prepaid plans for their teens, and young children.
 More recently Kajeet has implemented its patented mobile management technology to provide off-campus mobile connectivity service to school districts.

 In 2007, Kajeet was mentioned in a Time Magazine online article and in the print edition.
 In both, the author Wendy Cole recounted her daughter's experience during Kajeet beta testing.